RTU-ipasums/PhoSys/README.md

 PhoSys uses the [Konva.js](https://konvajs.org/) javascript library to draw objects to a canvas.
 Konva additionally provides an easy way of adding object transformation control, but all other features had to be added on top.

 ### Object data storage
-All information nessecary to draw and simulate an object is stored in a JavaScript data object defined in the "data.js" file.
+All information nessecary to draw and simulate an object is stored in a JavaScript object `data` defined in the `data.js` file.
 This object also contains information about global simulation properties.
-Whenever a shape icon in the toolbar is clicked, an object from the "defaultObjects.js" file is added to the "shapes" array in the data object.
-The Draw.vue component passes shape properties from the "shapes" array to their respective shape components.
+Whenever a shape icon in the toolbar is clicked, an object from the `defaultObjects.js` file is added to the `shapes` array in the `data` object.
+The `Draw.vue` component passes shape properties from the `shapes` array to their respective shape components.
 Each of these components update their respective properties after they have been transformed in the Konva canvas to ensure the data accurately represents what is being shown on the canvas.

-All shapes have a property "name" that allows them to be uniquely identified in the canvas.
+All shapes have a property `name` that allows them to be uniquely identified in the canvas.
 Each shape also stores information about their properties, which gets displayed in the properties panel.

 Storing the information about objects in this centralized way allows for easy loading/saving of canvas objects and a simple way to send object information to the server without including any unnecessary data.